 Maddi has over 20 years of dance training and over six years experience in various Pilates methods.
 She grew up participating in dance competitions in Saskatchewan and Alberta while studying CDTA jazz and tap, as well as receiving a grade of Distinction in her RAD Advanced 2.
 Her dance pursuits paid off when she was offered a full tuition talent scholarship to Adelphi University’s Dance Program run by Frank Augustyn in New York.
 While there, she studied ballet, Classical Pilates and various modern dance techniques including Graham, Taylor, Mueller, etc. She is one of the few Adelphi dancers who have been in all eight possible performances throughout her degree.
 Within those four years, she also had the opportunity to perform at the Joyce Theatre in New York City, not once, but twice.
 Alongside her dance schedule, she partook and excelled in science-based classes to aid in her eventual pursuit of medical school.
 She graduated Summa Cum Laude with a BFA in Dance and received the prestigious, outstanding dancer award, the Ruth St. Denis Award.

 In the summer of 2017, alongside the medical school application processes, Maddi found the time to complete her teacher Pilates Mat Certification in Edmonton under her first Pilates mentor, Steven Bryson.
-She has now been accepted into medical school and so will focus most of her attention on that, while still graciously continuing some Pilates work with DAS.
+She has now been accepted into medical school and so will focus most of her attention on that, while still graciously continuing some Pilates work and dance technique coaching with DAS.
 Her work in the medical field lends a unique perspective to her Pilates training and allows her students to gain knowledge in anatomy and physiology in a way that is rarely available through regular fitness classes.

 What you can expect from Maddi’s teaching is an educational and eye-opening movement experience.
 Her classes always start with breathing and internalizing one’s focus.
 From there, she teaches how to access intrinsic core stabilizers via one’s breath to achieve optimal alignment and muscle balances.
 Since there are many ways of learning, she teaches with her voice for the listeners, demonstrations for the visuals, and uses tactile techniques for the kinesthetic learners.
 Questions and dialog in regard to what individuals are feeling during the movements is heavily encouraged to help create a learning environment for all, making Maddi a fantastic addition to Dance Alive Studios!